This post may contain affiliate links. Please read our disclosure policy.

 Cake with Lemon Glaze

 I’m a big fan of lemon desserts and enjoy making them often.
-Everything from Lemon Bars to Lemon Coffee Cake has had its moment in the spotlight in my kitchen.
+Lemon Bars have had their moment in the spotlight in my kitchen.

 This simple loaf cake with lemon glaze turned out moist, light and tender with plenty of bright lemon flavor.
 And nothing could be easier or tastier than the simple lemon glaze recipe that goes on top of the finished cake.